Wearing Your Academic Regalia

-- Undergraduate degrees - Students receiving undergraduate degrees will give the name card to Ms. Teresa L. Baker-Evans on their approach to the stage.
-When a student's name is called, he or she will move to the Regent member who will hand the student the diploma cover.
-Students then leave the stage, walk directly back to your row where you should sit down as soon as you reach your seat.
+- Undergraduate degrees – If you are receiving an undergraduate degree, give your name card to Ms. Teresa L. Baker-Evans on your approach to the stage.
+When your name is called, move to the Board of Regents member who will hand you your diploma cover.
+When you leave the stage, walk directly back to your row where you should sit down as soon as you reach your seat.

-- Master's degrees - Students receiving master's degrees will be hooded on stage.
-As they approach the stage, they will have the hood draped over their left arm and will be joined by the faculty member who will be involved in their hooding.
-Ms. Teresa L. Baker-Evans will take the name card from the candidates.
-When Ms. Geni Flores calls a name the student will move to the Regent member who will hand the student the diploma cover.
-The student will then step to the dean, and the hood will be placed on the student while the student faces the audience.
-Students then leave the stage, walk directly back to your row where you should sit down as soon as you reach your seat.
+- Master's degrees – If you are receiving a master's degree, you will be hooded on stage.
+As you approach the stage, you should have your hood draped over your left arm and you will be joined by the faculty member who will be involved in your hooding.
+Ms. Teresa L. Baker-Evans will take your name card.
+When Ms. Geni Flores calls your name, move to the Board of Regents member who will hand you your diploma cover.
+Then step to the dean, where your hood will be placed on you while you face the audience.
+When you leave the stage, walk directly back to your row where you should sit down as soon as you reach your seat.